-Here at Workaway we now have an amazing 40,000 + hosts involved in our volunteer exchange projects from all over the world.
+Here at Workaway we now have an amazing 50,000+ opportunities and volunteer exchange projects available in many different parts of the world.
 From agricultural work, scuba diving, yoga retreats and most things in between, we are so proud to be associated with so many amazing hosts.
 So, we are introducing a new feature to help recognise what a difference cultural exchange can make to travellers and to hosts.
 Going by the name of ‘Workaway Host of the Month’ we will reveal more of what it is like to be a host and let you into their routines and how their project or business have changed since opening their doors to you guys!

 Now when you think of Skiathos in Greece, you think of the white houses, the blue sky and the sparkling oceans.
 It’s pretty high up on most of our bucket lists, so when we heard about a Workaway project there working with kids we couldn’t help but want to find out more.